 The 2015 primary season may be a slow motion horserace, but it’s also the season for fresh ideas and we’re excited to air some of them out here.
 For many Philadelphians this year’s election will hinge on huge questions like the state of our public education system.
 But the next mayor and the next City Council will have to tackle more than schools.
 This election is also about what kind of city we want to be.
 What will it take to make Philadelphia a well-planned, more equitable and livable city?
 Where do the 2015 crop of candidates stand on our core issues, like transportation, public space, planning, sustainability and preservation?

-In the coming months, PlanPhilly will publish a series of reports on the Asociación Puertorriqueños en Marcha and its role in Eastern North Philadelphia’s revival.
-Among other topics, the stories will cover the experiences of the area’s residents, the politics and racial dynamics of urban recovery, the design and architecture of low-income developments, and the massive investment of taxpayer funds that enabled the neighborhood’s transformation.
-The writing, video and photography that comprised this series is made possible by a grant from the William Penn Foundation.
+In 2011, PlanPhilly reported deeply on the Asociación Puertorriqueños en Marcha and its role in Eastern North Philadelphia’s revival.
+Stories explored the experiences of area residents, the politics and racial dynamics of urban recovery, the design and architecture of low-income developments, and the massive investment of taxpayer funds that enabled the neighborhood’s transformation.
+This series is made possible by a grant from the William Penn Foundation.
+Reporting by Patrick Kerkstra.
+Photography and video: Neal Santos.
+Art direction and interactive: Brian James Kirk.
+Editing: Matt Golas